hughbien/notebook/you_are_your_own_gym.md

 Other pros include strengthened tendons/ligaments, increased bone density, repairing muscle tissues, building new muscles, and long lasting increased metabolism.

-Any effect you week from aerobic activity can be achieved more efficiently with high intensity strength training.
+Any effect you get from aerobic activity can be achieved more efficiently with high intensity strength training.

 # So What Is "Fitness" Anyway?